radix-io/hands-on/README.md

 * Set up your environment to have access to the utilities needed for the hands-on exercises
   * `source ./setup-env.sh`

-Please use the `ATPESC2018` project and either the `atpesc_morning` or `atpesc_night` queue (depending on whether we are in the day or evening portion of the course) for job submissions.
+Please use the `ATPESC2018` project and `training` queue for job submissions.
 You can also use the `/projects/ATPESC2018` directory for data storage if you modify the exercise scripts or try your own examples.